 Even the "mercy for the pregnant" has been averted once to give Breezepelt a Kick the Dog moment.

 During a Quidditch match, Oliver Wood tells Harry to stop being a gentleman and just knock Cho Chang off her broom already.
 Chivalry might not be his only problem there - his crush on her is revealed in the next book.
-Additionally, slamming into someone hundreds of feet above the ground isn't exactly a good idea.

 In the fifth book in a Roaring Rampage of Revenge Harry tries to torture Bellatrix with a curse.
 It doesn't have enough power behind it and only knocks her off her feet.